Hitakashi/Hitbox-API/media/live.md

          // This is how much delay hitbox will add AFTER any delay from your livestream software "media_live_delay":"0",
          // This will change the visibility of your stream.
-         // If set to true, you won't show on the website and emails won't be sent out "media_hidden":true,
+         // If set to 1 you channel will be hidden "media_hidden":"0",
          // Enable or Disable recordings.
 1 = true 0 = false
          "media_recording":"1",
          // Enables or disables the mature wall.
 1 = true 0 = false